 What is an Autism Center of Excellence (COE)?

-• has received the autism COE training authorized by the Washington State Health Care Authority (HCA)
+- has received the autism COE training authorized by the Washington State Health Care Authority (HCA), takes Washington State Medicaid insurance and has attested as a COE

 There are many different ways for children and youth to get a diagnosis of autism.
 In order for a child or youth to be eligible for ABA therapy through Apple Health/Medicaid, a recognized COE must conduct a comprehensive evaluation, and write an order for Applied Behavior Analysis therapy, within the last two years.